 – In mid-summer it rises more to the north-east and sets north-west in the northern hemisphere (it rises to the south-east and sets in the south-west in the southern hemisphere).

 – In winter it rises in the south east and sets in the south west in the northern hemisphere (north east and north west on the southern hemisphere).

 – The further away from the equator you are, the further the path will be from true east – west.

 To help with your solar navigation you can use our Sun Position app to see the sun path for any date of the year.
-Or if you’re feeling lazy our compass apps Survey Compass and Accurate Compass will tell you the bearing straight out.
+Or if you’re feeling lazy our compass app Accurate Compass will tell you the bearing straight out.